status-im/nim-websock/Readme.md

 [Nim](https://nim-lang.org/).
 This is very much a work in progress, and not yet in a usable state.

+See what is available and what is missing in [Autobahn summary report](https://status-im.github.io/nim-ws/)

  Building and testing
 --------------------